rozza/mongo-scala-driver/docs/reference/content/bson/documents.md

 ## Implicit conversions

 For many of the `BsonValue` types there are obvious direct mappings from a Scala type.
 For example, a `String` maps to `BsonString`, an `Int` maps to `BsonInt32` and a `Long` maps to a `BsonInt64`.
-For convenience these types can be used directly with `Documents` and, they are converted by the contract traits in the [`BsonMagnets`]({{< apiref "org.mongodb.scala.bson.BsonMagnets$" >}}) object.
+For convenience these types can be used directly with `Documents` and they are converted by the contract traits in the [`BsonMagnets`]({{< apiref "org.mongodb.scala.bson.BsonMagnets$" >}}) object.
 As long as there is an implicit [`BsonTransformer`]({{< apiref "org.mongodb.scala.bson.BsonTransformer" >}}) in scope for any given type, then that type can be converted into a `BsonValue`.